willtome/ansible-network-workshop/README.md

 ```
 ansible-playbook configure-hosts.yml -i student1.net-ws.hosts
 ```
 where `net-ws` is your workshop_name.
-The -i sets up the inventory.
+The -i specifies the inventory.

 Example vars file
 -----------------